bugzmanov/nes_ebook/src/chapter_5.md

 ```

 You can download your first NES ROM dump file here: <TODO>
-You need to change main method to load and run it.
+You also need to change the main method to load and run it.

 Spoiler alert: it's a slight modification of a snake game.
-The game expects pretty much the same memory map for input device, screen output and random number generator.
+The game expects the same memory map for the input device, screen output, and random number generator.